monta-app/static/terms-and-conditions.md

 Dispute resolution: Any claim under Danish law may be brought before the Danish Consumer Complaints Board or the Danish Center for Complaints Resolution, which can be accessed on the website of the Center for Klageløsning og Forbrugerklagenævnet (naevneneshus.dk).
 An alternative dispute resolution procedure is also offered by the European Commission to citizens of EU and EEA member states through their platform for Online Dispute Resolution.
 If you are not satisfied with the outcome of this procedure, you can still bring ordinary legal proceedings.

-Monta referrals and promo codes: Credits received in your Monta Wallet from referrals or promotion codes may only be used for purchases by use of the Services and cannot be withdrawn.
+Monta referrals and promo codes: Credits received in your Wallet from referrals or promotion codes may only be used for purchases by use of the Services and cannot be withdrawn.
 Referrals and promo codes may only be shared with potential real persons who are not existing Monta users.
 Any violation hereof will result in such credits being annulled.
 Unused credits are automatically without notice removed from your account 6 months from the date they were received.

-Monta Wallet: Funds on your Monta Wallet may be used only to pay for charging services.
+Wallet: Funds on your Wallet may be used only to pay for charging services.
 You may only place amounts in your Wallet within the limit of what is required for your own charging needs and use of Monta's services.
-By using the Monta Wallet for a transaction, you verify that you are the authentic user.
+By using the Wallet for a transaction, you verify that you are the authentic user.
 If you become aware of any misuse, you are required to immediately report this to us and we may then block access to the Services.

 **7. Liability**